JakeTrock/newSprint/README.md

 # for devs
-This project has a remarkably simple workflow.
-One simply opens demo.html in a browser of choice, and then edits ns_dev to their liking.
-Then in a bash(or terminal as some call it) window, runs cmp.sh to compile the code with google closure into ns_opt.js, which is the script referenced in demo, you'd simply refresh demo, and click the button to see if it runs correctly (sorry I didn't put in any unit testing :S ).
+This project has a remarkably simple workflow. css is in the css folder, js in the js folder, and the tests for each are in the tests folder.
+To compile the scripts to their optimized counterparts, use cmp.sh(first you have to use `npm i` to install the dependencies used to compile the scripts).